Data Hygiene: Checklist & Best Practices For a Clean CRM

 1. Define and standardise data fields

-- Identify all data repositories such as CRMs, ERPs, spreadsheets, cloud storage, APIs, and local databases.
+- Identify all data repositories, including CRMs, ERPs, spreadsheets, cloud storage, APIs and local databases.

-- Analyse the data types stored, such as text, numeric, binary, transactional, metadata, or IoT data.
+- Analyse the types of data stored, such as text, numeric data, transactional data, metadata and firmographic data.

 “It’s easy to get caught up in data for data’s sake, and more is not necessarily better in this context.”